 - Flashes of light/change or increase in flashing lights

 - A dark or blurry curtain permanently obscuring part of your vision

 These symptoms may be indicative of a more serious condition such as a retinal tear or retinal detachment.
-With a retinal tear and retinal detachment, early diagnosis and treatment are paramount in ensuring the best outcome.
+With a retinal tear or retinal detachment, early diagnosis and treatment are paramount in ensuring the best visual outcome.

 Frequently Asked Questions.

 Attached to the retina is a “jelly-like” gel that divides the retina and lens.
 The detachment of this gel can cause flashes or floater patterns which can affect your vison.
 This occurs naturally usually around the ages of 55-60.

 Flashes in your vision will go away over time usually taking up to half a year.
 Floaters will stay around longer.
 They will gradually get smaller and become less visible over the weeks and months.
 However, floaters will never completely disappear.

 Seeing-eye flashes are usually harmless.
 However, the sudden appearance of flashes and floaters and a sudden occurrence of impaired vision can be a sign of more serious eye problems, particularly in an older person.